patham9/MSC/README.md

 - Pursuing of multiple goals in parallel

 Theory: ANSNA / NARS, especially NAL7/8
-It was realized by starting from ANSNA v0.6.0 (see https://github.com/patham9/ANSNA), removing SDR's and replacing them with atomic terms (and sequences thereof) for events.
+It was realized by starting from ANSNA v0.6.0 (see https://github.com/patham9/ANSNA), by removing SDR's and replacing them with atomic terms (and sequences thereof) for events.